stripedpajamas/koa-wss/README.md

 koa-wss passes in `{ server: httpsServer }` automatically because that's the whole point.

 The HTTPS options object gets passed right into `https.createServer(options)`.
-If you don't specify these options with your certificate info you're probably gonna be majorly hosed.
+If you don't specify these options with your certificate info, it will just set up an HTTP Koa server (the default).

 ## License
 MIT